 Housing costs in Firestone are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Firestone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Firestone is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Firestone who work in office and administrative support (14.83%), sales jobs (11.09%), and management occupations (10.31%).
+Unlike some towns, Firestone isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Firestone are a mix of both white- and blue-collar jobs.
+Overall, Firestone is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Firestone who work in management occupations (14.74%), sales jobs (11.80%), and office and administrative support (10.01%).

 Also of interest is that Firestone has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Firestone citizens is very high relative to the national average among all cities (21.84%): 35.63% of adults in Firestone have a bachelor's degree or even advanced degree.
+The education level of Firestone citizens is substantially higher than the typical US community, as 33.36% of adults in Firestone have at least a bachelor's degree.

-The per capita income in Firestone in 2010 was $29,295, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $117,180 for a family of four.
-However, Firestone contains both very wealthy and poor people as well.
+The per capita income in Firestone in 2018 was $36,069, which is upper middle income relative to Colorado and the nation.
+This equates to an annual income of $144,276 for a family of four.

 The most common language spoken in Firestone is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Korean.